linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ## Make requests to services

-To make requests to the services, set up port forwarding by running `kubectl port-forward <pod-name> 8080:8080`.
-Then, you can make requests to HTS and Tables service via `http:localhost:8080`.
+To make requests to the services, set up port forwarding by running `kubectl port-forward <pod-name> 8080:<destination-port>`.
+You can get the pod name by running `kubectl get pods`.
+Then, you can make requests to HTS and Tables service via `http://localhost:<destination-port>`.
+If you want to make requests to both HTS and Tables services you will need to forward to two separate ports.